ICB-DCM/cOmicsArt/docs/interface-details/06-pca.md

 - **Question Marks**: The displayed question marks provide quick and immediate help.
 However, since you are reading this documentation, you found the extensive version.
 Hope it helped!
 - **PCA Interpretation**: Observing the PCA plot can give insights into the relationships between different samples based on the selected annotation and the principal components chosen for the axes.
 For more information on PCA interpretation, check out [this video on PCA interpretation](https://www.youtube.com/watch?v=FgakZw6K1QQ).

+---

+## Further Navigation

+Do you want to...

+- Learn how to upload your data? → Go to [Data Input](01-required-data-input.md)
+- Understand how to select and filter your data? → Go to [Data selection](02-selection.md)
+- Discover the pre-processing options available? → Go to [Pre-processing](03-pre-processing.md)
+- Explore how to correlate your samples? → Go to [Sample Correlation](04-sample-correlation.md)
+- Perform significance analysis on your data? → Go to [Significance Analysis](05-significance-analysis.md)
+- Visualize your data with heatmaps? → Go to [Heatmap](07-heatmap.md)
+- Visualize individual genes? → Go to [Single Gene Visualisations](08-single-gene-visualisations.md)
+- Perform enrichment analysis on your data? → Go to [Enrichment Analysis](09-enrichment-analysis.md)

+---